The Fall Of Quebec

 There was only two years difference between the too men.
 The Fort on Cape Breton Island was the key to the gateway of the St Lawrence River.
 (Britannica vol. 8) Whoever held the fort had the key to the heart of Canada.

-Quebec was the next military target.
+After the British captured the fort, Quebec was the next military target.
 The following June, Major General James Wolfe led the British up the river.
 Helping Wolfe were Brigadiers General Robert Monkton, James Murray, and George Townsend.
 The flotilla had forty-nine men-of-war, fully one-quarter of the entire Royal Navy, two hundred transports, storage vessels and provision ships.

 The fleet was commanded by three admirals, Saunders, Holmes and Durrel.
 The chief navigator was Captain James Cook.
 He would later explore the Pacific Ocean.